owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 		businessName: "Part of the book"
 		logicalType:  "string"
 		physicalType: "BYTE_ARRAY"
-		description:  "A chunk of the book in markdown"
+		description:  "A chunk of the book in markdown, 500 tokens with the cl100k_base token scheme" }]
-	}]
 }]
 ```